George Neville, 10th Lord Abergavenny1

 Last Edited=22 May 2004

-Elizabeth Thornicroft was born circa 1693.1 She was the daughter of Colonel Edward Thornicroft and Mary Delaune.1 She married, firstly, George Neville, 12th Lord Abergavenny, son of George Neville, 11th Lord Abergavenny and Anne Walker, on 21 February 1722/23 at St. Mary Magdalene, Old Fish Street, London, England.1 She married, secondly, Alured Pincke after 1724.1 She died on 4 March 1778.1 She was buried on 12 March 1778 at Tottenham, London, England.1 Her will (dated 26 October 1770) was probated on 14 March 1778.1
+Elizabeth Thornicroft was born circa 1693.1 She was the daughter of Colonel Edward Thornicroft and Mary Delaune.1 She married, firstly, George Neville, 12th Lord Abergavenny, son of George Neville, 11th Lord Abergavenny and Anne Walker, on 21 February 1722/23 at St. Mary Magdalene, Old Fish Street, London, EnglandG.1 She married, secondly, Alured Pincke after 1724.1 She died on 4 March 1778.1 She was buried on 12 March 1778 at Tottenham, London, EnglandG.1 Her will (dated 26 October 1770) was proven (by probate) on 14 March 1778.1

-As a result of her marriage, Elizabeth Thornicroft was styled as Lady Bergavenny on 21 February 1722/23.
 From 21 February 1722/23, her married name became Neville.
+After her marriage, Elizabeth Thornicroft was styled as Baroness Bergavenny on 21 February 1722/23.
 From after 1724, her married name became Pincke.1

 Children of Elizabeth Thornicroft and George Neville, 12th Lord Abergavenny